 Philip Montgomery is the Arts Department Chairman of the Fay School in Southborough, MA, an independent school for students in Kindergarten through Grade Nine.
 He holds a Masters Degree in Organ Performance from The Boston Conservatory where he studied with James David Christie and was awarded membership in Pi Kappa Lambda.
 He holds an additional Masters Degree in Music Education, with Kodály emphasis, from the University of Massachusetts, Amherst.

 Mr. Montgomery is a certified instructor in both the Orff-Schulwerk and Kodály methodologies of music education.
 He also attended the 25th and 26th International Kodály Seminars at the Zoltán Kodály Pedagogical Institute of Music in Kecskemét, Hungary.
 He completed levels 1, 2 and 3 of the “Creating Artistry Choral Conductors Workshop” with Henry Leck, founder and director of the Indianapolis Children’s Chorus.
 Mr. Montgomery has served as Assistant Organist at All Saints Church, Worcester, MA and as Organist and Choirmaster of Saint Mark’s Church, Episcopal, in Southborough, MA.

 He is currently Associate Director of the Worcester Children’s Chorus where he conducts the “Da Capo” and “Young Artists” choirs.
-Additionally, Mr. Montgomery is a faculty member of the Kodály Music Institute at Anna Maria College, and has been the summer choir director for Institute’s “Vocal Vacation” program.
+Additionally, Mr. Montgomery is a faculty member of the Kodály Music Institute, and has been the summer choir director for Institute’s “Vocal Vacation” program.
 Philip now serves on the national board of OAKE (The Organization of American Kodály Educators) as Eastern Division I Representative.